ebellm/pyraf-dbsp/README.txt

 brani suggests only using arcs taken in a single batch--need to adjust code
 	logic

-should fluxed offsets for coadding/joinging spectra be additive rather than
-	multiplicative?

 (calculate gain & readnoise from cal files)

 ---